We are a community of intention. Get to know the Collective.

 Chicago, IL

-Lorryn (she/her) is is a Chicago-based business and intellectual property attorney at Creative Genius Law with a focus on arts, culture, music, and entertainment.
+Lorryn is a Chicago-based litigation attorney.
 Lorryn is dedicated to fostering community pride, utilizing the law to create new opportunities, and protecting the legacies of individuals and businesses to ensure our communities thrive.

 Favorite Black space: DuSable Museum of African-American History